eight04/es-info/README.md

 If `importInfo.default` is true then the default member is imported from the module.

-`importInfo.named` contains a list of imported name.
+`importInfo.named` contains a list of imported names.

 If `importInfo.all` is true then all names are imported from the module (`import * from ...`).

-`importInfo.used` is an array of imported name.
-If a name is included in this array, then it is referenced somewhere.
-You can check which names are actually used when `importInfo.all === true` by checking this array.
+`importInfo.used` is an array of imported names.
+If a name is included in this array, then it is referenced somewhere in the code.
+You can use this array to determine which names are actually used when `importInfo.all` is true.

 Note that `export {foo} from "bar"` doesn't *use* `foo`.

-`exportInfo` has following shape:
+`exportInfo` has the following shape:

 ```js
 const exportInfo = {